If you have some spare cash then here is premium abstract reasoning test practice from our practice aptitude test partner.

 In a series abstract reasoning question, you are presented with 4 to 5 boxes in a line.
 The individual boxes contain a series of ever-evolving figures.
 For example, there may be one black square and four white circles in the first box.
 The pattern could be an increase in the number of black figures by one for each step in the series.
 Thus, the pattern in the second box would be two black figures, three black figures in the third box and so on.

 Alternatively, the pattern in the second box could shift such that the colour moves along one place in the series.
 Thus, the single black square would become a white square and the first white circle would become black.

 Similar to the series abstract reasoning format, instead of having a line of 5 boxes the abstract reasoning format could be more elaborate.
-This “complete the pattern” type of abstract reasoning test in its simplest format is a 2 by 2, or a 3 by 3, set of boxes in which one of the boxes is empty (except for a large question mark).
 You need to select which of the five answer options completes the 2 by 2 / 3 by 3 box.